20250317-Java-AWS/Notes/Notes/AWS CLF-C02/readme.md

  - Friday ~3 hours finishing Monitoring, Security, and Pricing

 Next week we will start reviewing with practice exams.
 Monday will start with Exam Preparation, we'll look at the question breakdowns together.
 From there it's just practice exams and study.
-I'll

 #### Day 1
  - [Day 1 Part 1 - Foundations](./Foundations.md)